Vrq/IntereactiveWebsite/README.md

 # interactive_website
-My first site build from the beginning, using HTML, CSS, JavaScript, PHP and including some SQL
+My first interactive website build from scratch, using HTML, CSS, JavaScript, PHP and including some SQL